mccarrion/newsfeed/README.md

 Some of these features are still a work in progress, but are close to being taken to completion.

+### Goals for this application

+[x] Comments
+[x] Users
+[x] Articles
+[] Redux for saving global state -> specifically user and subjects [] Favorites
+[x] REST API's
+[x] JWT
+[] 50% minimum code coverage between unit and integration tests -> 70% or greater target

+A content management system would be ideal, but even integrating an open-source one increases scope too much.

 ### Credit

 I want to specifically acknowledge Thinkster and their